 Updating Mac Passwords with NOMAD

-NOMAD is an app that will sync the current Active Directory (AD) password back to the Mac, so that the local user account’s password is the same.
+NOMAD is an app that syncs the current Active Directory (AD) password to the Mac, ensuring the local user account password matches.

-This article explains how to use NOMAD to remedy a situation in which a Mac user, having recently changed passwords, finds that their Mac only allows logins with the previously-set password.
+This article explains how to use NOMAD to help Mac users who have recently changed their passwords but can only log in with their old password.

 Instructions